eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

 For each route, select the **Gate**, **Runway direction**, and **Operation type** (Arrival or Departure), then choose the ordered sequence of taxiway segment names.
 Finally, select the **aircraft groups** that use this route (for EHRD all groups share the same routes).

-Create the following three taxi routes for this study:
+Create six taxi routes for this study — one arrival and one departure variant for each of the three gates G2, G4, G7.
+Three are detailed below as representative examples; create the other three (G2 arrival, G4 departure, G7 departure) by analogous taxiway-segment selection.
+The `training_movements.csv` file references all six route names.

 **Route G4/24/A/1** — Arrivals from runway 24 to gate G4